xolox/vim-shell/README.md

    return to normal mode by calling the function again.
 If you're stuck in full-screen Vim, save your existing buffers and press `Alt-F4`, that should always work.

+2. Execute the following command:

+        :call xolox#shell#openurl('http://www.vim.org/')

+   Does this open your preferred (or best available) web browser?
+On UNIX if the environment variable `$DISPLAY` is empty the plug-in will switch to a command-line browser.

+3. (Windows only) Execute the following command:

+        :call xolox#shell#execute('vimrun')

+   Immediately after executing this command Vim should respond to input again because `execute()` doesn't wait for the external command to finish.
+Also no command prompt window should have been created, which means `vimrun.exe` is running completely invisible in the background.
+Please verify this: Open the Windows task manager by pressing `Control-Shift-Escape` and check that the process `vimrun.exe` is listed in the processes tab.
+If you don't see the problem this is solving, try executing `vimrun.exe` using Vim's built-in `system()` function instead:

+        :call system('vimrun')

+   Vim will be completely unresponsive until you "press any key to continue" in the command prompt window that's running `vimrun.exe`.
+Now of course the `system()` function should only be used with non-interactive programs (the documentation says as much) but my point was to simulate an external command that takes a while to finish and blocks Vim while doing so.

 ## Contact